 Apache Lucene - Index File Formats

 by Doug Cutting

 Table of contents

 1 Index File Formats 3

 2 Definitions 3

 2.1 Inverted Indexing.
-3
+4

 2.2 Types of Fields 4

 2.3 Segments 4

 2.4 Document Numbers 4

 3 Overview 5

-4 File Naming.
-5
+4 File Naming 6

 5 Primitive Types 6

 5.1 Byte 6

 5.2 UInt32 6

 5.3 Uint64 6

 5.4 VInt 6

 5.5 Chars 7

 5.6 String 7

-6 Per-Index Files 7
+6 Per-Index Files 8

 6.1 Segments File 8

-6.2 Lock File 9
+6.2 Lock File 10

-6.3 Deletable File 9
+6.3 Deletable File 10

-6.4 Compound Files 9
+6.4 Compound Files 10

-7 Per-Segment Files 10
+7 Per-Segment Files 11

-7.1 Fields 10
+7.1 Fields.
+11

-7.2 Term Dictionary 11
+7.2 Term Dictionary .
+12

-7.3 Frequencies 13
+7.3 Frequencies .14

-7.4 Positions 15
+7.4 Positions

-7.5 Normalization Factors 16
+7.5 Normalization Factors .
+17

-7.6 Term Vectors 16
+7.6 Term Vectors .
+18

-7.7 Deleted Documents 18
+7.7 Deleted Documents .
+19

-8 Limitations 19
+8 3 Limitations .
+20

 1. Index File Formats

 This document defines the index file formats used in Lucene version 2.1.
 If you are using a different version of Lucene, please consult the copy of docs/fileformats.html that was distributed with the version you are using.

 Apache Lucene is written in Java, but several efforts are underway to write versions of Lucene in other programming languages.
 If these versions are to remain compatible with Apache Lucene, then a language-independent definition of the Lucene index format is required.
 This document thus attempts to provide a complete and independent definition of the Apache Lucene 2.1 file formats.

 As Lucene evolves, this document should evolve.
 Versions of Lucene in different programming languages should endeavor to agree on file formats, and generate new versions of this document.

 Compatibility notes are provided in this document, describing how file formats have changed from prior versions.

 In version 2.1, the file format was changed to allow lock-less commits (ie, no more commit lock).
 The change is fully backwards compatible: you can open a pre-2.1 index for searching or adding/deleting of docs.
 When the new segments file is saved (committed), it will be written in the new file format (meaning no specific "upgrade" process is needed).
 But note that once a commit has occurred, pre-2.1 Lucene will not be able to read the index.

+In version 2.3, the file format was changed to allow segments to share a single set of doc store (vectors & stored fields) files.
+This allows for faster indexing in certain cases.
+The change is fully backwards compatible (in the same way as the lock-less commits change in 2.1).

 2. Definitions

 The fundamental concepts in Lucene are index, document, field and term.

 An index contains a sequence of documents.

 - A document is a sequence of fields.

 - A field is a named sequence of terms.

 - A term is a string.